 People Decide voting system example

-Karel Boele, Director Jnana, was the main candidate for People Decide.
+Karel Boele, Director Jnana, was the main candidate for PD.

-In 2017 after five elections in the South Brisbane area.
+In 2017 Karel had self-funded five grass-roots elections in a row over five years and single-handedly door-knocked nearly the entire South Brisbane electorates, raising awareness about participatory democracy.
 The PD vote kept increasing until the last.
-It was the first election PD gave it a go, door-knocking in the electorate had covered the majority of it, PD spent some money, the model was refined and the campaign more professional.
+The last election was the first election PD actually tried to get elected and spent more money.
+The model was refined and the campaign more professional.
 The vote should have at least increased marginally, however, it did not.

-** Please be careful of other participatory democracy platforms that are complex, allow the voter to pass on their responsibility, unorganised, not well thought-out and have self-interest.
-It needs to be pure, simple, well thought-out (no corners left untouched), makes voter the only one responsible for their vote and one-step-at-time.
+* Please be cautious of other participatory democracy platforms that may be complex, allow the voter to pass on their responsibility, unorganised, not well thought-out and / or have self-interest.
+Look for a simple, well thought-out, makes the voter the only one responsible for their vote and one-step-at-time approach.